sajidlpu1/YouTube-Clone-React-App-/README.md

 #API:
 https://developers.google.com/youtube/v3

-Description: I have used to React to develop this YouTube Clone Application.
+Description: I have used React to develop this YouTube Clone Application.
 API Request handling is done by Axios
 Material UI is used for the UI design
 Both Class-based components and Function based components are used according to the requirement.